jutaz/dnode-tarantula/README.md

 # dnode-tarantula

-dnode-tarantula is an asynchronous rpc system for node.js based on dnode-protocol and TCP sockets.
+dnode-tarantula is an asynchronous rpc and event system for node.js based on dnode-protocol and TCP sockets.
 This is fork of [dnode-spider](https://github.com/llevkin/dnode-spider)

 ### Features
 * Automatic reconnection
 * bi-direction and poly-direction communication
+* Events

 ### Install